javbotero/Outer-Coast/_includes/about.md

 Through the consequent year, Jonathan, Will, Stephanie, and Javier created seven working committees, collectively charged with advancing the disparate work of creating a college, from accreditation to pedagogy to fundraising to admissions and recruitment.

-In the fall of 2016, the principal team officially expanded to include Bryden Sweeney-Taylor, Cecilia Dumouchel, and Harry Choee.
+In the fall of 2016, the principal team expanded to include Bryden Sweeney-Taylor, Cecilia Dumouchel, and Harry Choee.
 At that time, the core team of collaborators convened once more in Sitka to synthesize collective energy and develop a strategic vision for the project’s second year of operations.

 All aspects of the Outer Coast project are actively progressing through present (<span id="current-month-year">March 2016</span>).